 - the price paid, or the market value of the property given, to acquire the asset.

 - the incidental non-deductible costs of acquiring the asset or of the CGT event:

 - costs of ownership such as interest and rates which are not deductible (for assets acquired after 20 August 1991)

-- expenditure of a capital nature incurred for the purpose of increasing or preserving the value of the asset
+- expenditure of a capital nature incurred to increase or preserve the value of the asset

 - expenditure of a capital nature incurred to the extent to which it was incurred in establishing, preserving or defending the taxpayer’s title to, or a right over the asset

-As with capital proceeds, if no money is paid or no property given to acquire the asset; or the asset is not acquired through an arm’s length dealing, the market value of the CGT asset may be considered in calculating the cost base.
+As with capital proceeds, if no money is paid or no property is given to acquire the asset or the asset is not acquired through an arm’s length dealing, the market value of the CGT asset may be considered in calculating the cost base.